kieran-mackle/AutoTrader/docs/index.md

-# AutoTrader
+### A development platform for automated trading systems.
-A development platform for automated trading systems.
+test...